Guide

 1. Set Clear Expectations from the Start

 It all starts with setting the right expectations.
-When customers know exactly what to expect from your delivery service, they’re far less likely to reach out with questions or complaints.
+When customers know exactly what to expect from your service, they’re far less likely to reach out with delivery queries or complaints.
 Think about it—if you were expecting a package on Tuesday and it didn’t arrive until Friday, you’d be frustrated, too.

 Accurate Delivery Estimates

 The first step is providing accurate delivery windows.
 Don’t make promises you can’t keep.
-Factor in traffic, weather, or other delays that could push delivery times.
+Factors in traffic, weather, or other delays could push delivery times.
 It’s better to underpromise and overdeliver than to leave customers disappointed.

 Clear Communication Channels